ChristofSchwarz/qs-ext-picasso-emptystart/README.md

 * Note that there are also some examples copied and opened in the Extenions editor, like 'sample-stack-area.js' and 'sample-range-area.js' which you can copy/place over your "mypicasso1.js" file to get a working chart instantly.
 3) To start your own chart, just remove the "Hello PicassoJS" line between the down triangles ▼▼▼ and up triangles ▲▲▲ where it reads "components: [...]
 4) Best place to try out the settings in a what you see it what you get manner is the "Examples" section on https://picassojs.com This will take you to  https://beta.observablehq.com (the playground page behind)
-5) When done, copy/paste your Json definitions into the newpicasso.js file from this package
+5) When done, copy/paste your Json definitions (the settings-object and possible custom functions) into your mypicasso1.js file from this package where the inline-comments tell you.
+Adjust the hypercube size, number of measures and dimensions accordingly.
-6) Watch for the inline-comments which tell you where to paste what.

-This is contained in the sample:
+Screenshots:
 ![alt text](https://raw.githubusercontent.com/ChristofSchwarz/qs-ext-picasso-emptystart/master/Screenshot.png "Screenshot")

+### Note on NPM INSTALL
+This code will run out of the box and doesn't force you to install the latest picassojs javascript packages.
+This is because it reuses the preinstalled picasso.min.js and picasso-q.min.js which ships with the Sense installtion (both Server and Desktop).
+However it is *strongly recommended* to download Picasso.js and Picasso-Q-Plugin using NPM INSTALL (part of NodeJS installation).
+This is because the internally shipped picasso files may relocate with newer versions and they are typically months older than the current available one.

+* Go to the relative root folder on Qlik Sense Desktop in a Command Prompt.
+In the above example the extension is here: "C:\Users\<yourid>\Documents\Qlik\Sense\Extensions\mypicasso1"
+* type "npm install picassojs.com"
+* type "npm install picasso-q-plugin"
+* you will get a new subfolder

 ### Resources:
 * To learn about PicassoJS see https://picassojs.com and https://github.com/qlik-oss/picasso.js
-* Although this code will run out of the box, always use the latest version of Picasso.js and Picasso-Q-Plugin using NPM INSTALL, check the inline-comments in the .js file!
-* A sample app is also provided in here (*.qvf)
+* A sample app is also provided in here (*.qvf) which has sample data for the sample-stack-area chart and sample-range-area chart like in the screenshot above.